Under early exploration

 Learn more about how we evaluate cost plausibility and climate impacts

-Radical reactor approaches for atmospheric methane removal are currently cost-implausible and climate detrimental.
-Major innovations in process efficiency would be necessary to change this.
+Radical reactors operating at atmospheric methane concentrations are currently climate detrimental and cost-implausible.
+Significant improvements in catalytic efficiency are necessary to change this.

 Scalability